mosip/inji-openid4vp/kotlin/README.md

 1. errorCode: A unique code representing the type of error.
 2. message: A descriptive message providing details about the error.
-3. networkResponse: An optional property that holds the Verifier response obtained while sending the error to Verifier.
+3. verifierResponse: An optional property that holds the Verifier response obtained while sending the error to Verifier.
+Refer here for the structure of VerifierResponse - [VerifierResponse structure](#verifierresponse-structure)
 4. className: The name of the class where the exception occurred.